 We use a variety of tools to explore these questions, including observations (including both routine observations and data collected in field campaigns) and numerical models of varying complexity.

-Our research on convective precipitation is currently (as of October 2019) supported by the National Science Foundation and NOAA for the following projects:
+Our research on convective precipitation is currently (as of fall 2021) supported by the National Science Foundation and NOAA for the following projects:

 - Improving probabilistic forecasts of high-impact weather with the CSU-Machine Learning Probabilities system (sponsored by multiple NOAA projects)